AdobeDocs/workfront.en/help/manage-work/projects/manage-projects/communicate-with-project-team-members.md

 # Communicate with Project Team members

-You can easily communicate with the members of your project team through `Adobe Workfront`.
+You can easily communicate with the members of your project team through Adobe Workfront.

 All the users associated with a project form the Project&nbsp;Team.&nbsp;For information about the Project Team, see [Project Team overview](../../../manage-work/projects/planning-a-project/project-team-overview.md).